Please note: our Search facility is unavailable for 2-3 minutes each evening at 8.20pm. Sorry for any inconvenience.

 On this page:

 You can conduct your own family history search using our Family History Search engine.
 We offer free, unrestricted searching with no identification required for:

 After viewing the search results, you can purchase a certificate to obtain all the information available.
-A family history certificate is an accurate record of the Register issued under seal, printed on Government House Parramatta themed paper.
+A family history certificate is an accurate record of the Register issued under seal.

 Applying online via our Family History Search engine gives you a discounted fee of $35 (usually $48 when applying by post).

 Download Family history search help guide - PDF

 You may wish to have a family history search conducted by the Registry.
 When you apply make sure to provide all known details of the person's record you wish to search including their: